t2na/social-network-API/instructions.md

 In addition to this, your walkthrough video should show the POST and DELETE routes for reactions to thoughts being tested in Insomnia.

+## Questions
+Are we supposed to manually enter the usernames for the thoughts?

 ## Getting Started

 Be sure to have MongoDB installed on your machine.
 Follow the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) to install MongoDB locally.